LaxarJS/ax-media-widget/README.md

 #### Resources
 * Resource: medium.resource
    * Role: Slave
    * Access: Read
    * Description: The resource with content to display.

-Information about the resource content:

 The resource is expected to have at least the following attributes: